zboxfs/zbox/README.md

 - 64-bit Debian-based Linux, such as Ubuntu
 - 64-bit macOS

-32-bit OS and Windows are not supported yet.
+32-bit OS and Windows are `NOT` supported yet.

 ## Usage